 The Shepherd University Foundation, Inc., and the Shepherd University Foundation Supporting Organization are nonprofit organizations incorporated in the state of West Virginia and headquartered in Shepherdstown, West Virginia.
 The primary purpose of the Shepherd University Foundation, Inc. is to provide assistance and support for the students, facilities and programs of Shepherd University.
-The primary purpose of the Shepherd University Foundation Supporting Organization is to provide financial support and other supporting services to the Shepherd University Foundation, Inc. The major program of the Shepherd University Foundation Supporting Organization is the construction and operation of a dormitory for students attending Shepherd University.
+The primary purpose of the Shepherd University Foundation Supporting Organization is to provide financial support and other supporting services to the Shepherd University Foundation, Inc. The major program of the Shepherd University Foundation Supporting Organization is the operation of the Potomac Place residence hall for students attending Shepherd University.